httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 This document uses the Augmented BNF defined in [RFC5234] and updated by [RFC7405].

-The terms Dictionary, List, Byte Sequence, sf-dictionary, sf-integer and sf-binary are imported from
+This document uses the Boolean, Byte Sequence, Dictionary, Integer and List types from
-{{!STRUCTURED-FIELDS=RFC8941}}.
+{{!STRUCTURED-FIELDS=RFC8941}} along with
+the sf-dictionary and sf-list ABNF rules.

 The definitions "representation", "selected representation", "representation data", "representation metadata", "user agent" and "content" in this document are to be